Stephan Burger

 Stephan Burger (born 29 April 1962 in Freiburg im Breisgau) is a German Roman Catholic clergyman.
-Since 2014 he has been Archbishop of Freiburg and Metropolitan Bishop of the Ecclesiastical Province of Freiburg, succeeding Robert Zollitsch.
-His younger brother Tutilo Burger has been archabbot of Beuron Archabbey since 2011.
+Since 2014 he has been Archbishop of Freiburg and Metropolitan Bishop of the Ecclesiastical Province of Freiburg.

 Life and career

-Stephan Burger grew up in Löffingen, Germany with two brothers and a sister.
+Stephan Burger grew up in Löffingen, West Germany with two brothers and a sister.
 His brother Tutilo Burger has been archabbot of the benedictines of Beuron Archabbey since 2011.

 After going to primary school and middle school (Realschule), he went to boarding school at Immenstaad am Bodensee.
 He then entered the Collegium Borromaeum at Freiburg, which was then a hall of residence for those students of theology who intended to become priests, and studied philosophy and theology at the University of Freiburg and the University of Munich.
 On 20 May 1990 he was ordained a priest at Freiburg Minster and celebrated his first mass at St Michael's church in Löffingen.
 Burger spent his first years as a priest at Tauberbischofsheim and Pforzheim.
 In 1995, he was first parish administrator and later parish priest of St Mauritius in Sankt Leon-Rot.
 Between 2004 and 2006, while continuing to work as a parish priest, he studied for a licentiate of Canon Law at the University of Münster.

 Starting 2002, Burger worked as defender of the bond (defensor vinculi) at the officialate (diocesan tribunal) of the Archdiocese of Freiburg.
 In 2006, he became promotor iustitiae and in 2007, was appointed judicial vicar and leader of the diocesan court.
 In this function he supervised the process of beatification for Max Josef Metzger.
 He was a canon of the Archdiocese of Freiburg between 2013 and 2014.

 Archbishop of Freiburg

 On 30 May 2014, Pope Francis appointed Burger to succeed Robert Zollitsch as Archbishop of Freiburg.
-His episcopal consecration and solemn inauguration through his predecessor Robert Zollitsch took place in Freiburg Minster on 29 June 2014.
-Other consecrating bishops were Cardinal Karl Lehmann, Bishop of Mainz, and Gebhard Fürst, Bishop of Rottenburg-Stuttgart.
-Stephan Burger chose Christus in cordibus ("Christ in the hearts") from the Letter of St Paul to the Ephesians (Eph 3:17) as his episcopal motto.
+He received his episcopal consecration from his predecessor Robert Zollitsch in Freiburg Minster on 29 June 2014.
+The co-consecrators were Cardinal Karl Lehmann, Bishop of Mainz, and Gebhard Fürst, Bishop of Rottenburg-Stuttgart.
+Burger chose Christus in cordibus ("Christ in the hearts") from the Letter of St Paul to the Ephesians (Eph 3:17) as his episcopal motto.

-His predecessor Robert Zollitsch called Burger "conservative in a good sense" during his introduction of the new Archbishop.
+His predecessor Robert Zollitsch called Burger "conservative in a good sense" during his introduction.

-During the autumn assembly 2014 of the German Bishops' Conference, he was made a member of the committee Weltkirche (Universal Church), president of the sub-committee for questions of development and the German episcopal charity Misereor, and member of the episcopal working committee for employment law.
+During the autumn 2014 assembly of the German Bishops' Conference, he was made a member of the committee Weltkirche (Universal Church), president of the sub-committee for questions of development and the German episcopal charity Misereor, and member of the episcopal working committee for employment law.
 Since 2016, Burger is also president of the committee for Caritas, the German Catholic Relief Services.